grantmcdermott/example/README.md

 Click on the second link yourself to see how much we are winning.
 You can similarly do so for the [PDF](https://raw.githack.com/grantmcdermott/example/master/lecture/lecture.pdf) version and see that it renders in-browser with options to print, resize, etc.

+Here's a GIF walkthrough of me completing these steps.

 ![](example-02.gif)